 When managing a music artist, organizational skills are critical.
 There are so many details to tie down before a band can play a gig.
 The manager must keep track of:

 A manager should have an overview of the band’s strategy, set goals, and be the driving force to stay on track to achieve them.
 Like any business, the manager holds people accountable.
-He makes sure the members are doing everything they need to succeed while saying “no” to the things they shouldn’t.
+They make sure the members are doing everything they need to succeed while saying “no” to the things they shouldn’t.

 For an in-depth resource, you can subscribe to SmartestU on YouTube.
 Jamie New created an online school specifically to help new music managers get into the music business.
 Here is one of her videos, “How To Manage An Artist In The Music Business.”